allegroai/clearml-docs/docs/webapp/webapp_model_table.md

 :::note
 The following models-table customizations are saved on a **per project** basis:
-* Displayed columns and their order
+* Columns order
 * Column width
-* Active sort
+* Active sort order
 * Active filters
+* Custom columns

 If a project has sub-projects, the models can be viewed by their sub-project groupings or together with all the models in the project.
 The customizations of these two views are saved separately.